asciamanna/asciamanna.github.io/_drafts/the-importance-of-static-code-analysis.md

 ###The Boy Scout Rule & Opportunistic Refactoring

 Some may think using a static analysis tool in this way works against the Boy Scout Rule (coined I believe by [Uncle Bob Martin](https://blog.8thlight.com/uncle-bob/archive.html)) or [Opportunistic Refactoring](http://martinfowler.com/bliki/OpportunisticRefactoring.html) by [Martin Fowler](http://www.martinfowler.com/).
 Both of these techniques describe cleaning up code you are currently working on.
-If you are not familiar with the Boy Scout Rule Uncle Bob describes it as always checking in the code you are working on a little cleaner than you have found it.
-This is an analogy to the Boy Scouts who leave the campground cleaner than they have found it.
+If you are not familiar with the Boy Scout Rule, Uncle Bob describes it as always checking in the code you are working on a little cleaner than you have found it.
+This is analogous to the Boy Scouts who leave the campground cleaner than they have found it.
 This same sentiment is echoed in [Martin Fowler](http://www.martinfowler.com/)'s writing on [Opportunistic Refactoring](http://martinfowler.com/bliki/OpportunisticRefactoring.html).
 Take the time to read his post about it if the concept is new to you.

 Static analysis tools can be used in conjunction with these other refactoring techniques to optimize your approach to cleaning up the code.
 Using static analysis tools can show you the biggest problem areas and you can start coming up with ideas to address them.
-The next time you are in a class that you would normally just do some variable renaming and extract method refactorings you now go a step further since you are aware that is breaching several static analysis rules.
+The next time you are in a class that you would normally just do some variable renaming and extract method refactorings you can now go a step further since you are aware that is breaching several static analysis rules.

 HEAT MAP HERE

 ##Pressure to Ease the Rules

 If you don't have ownership of your entire codebase or you just took ownership of a large, legacy codebase you may need to relax the rules early in the process.
 While this isn't ideal you can use the concept of ratcheting to improve the software to the point where you can enable all of the critical rules you would otherwise enable if the codebase was cleaner.

 ###Ratcheting

 Ratcheting is typically employed as a way to ensure that the overall codebase is getting better over time by introducing a practice gradually.
 [Jez Humble](https://twitter.com/jezhumble "Jez's twitter account") describes it in his book _[Continuous Delivery](http://continuousdelivery.com/)_.
 In his example he states that instead of failing the build on a single compiler warning or TODO comment it only fails the build if the number of these breaches increase as compared to the previous build or, if your team is more aggressive, only pass if the number of these breaches decrease as compared to the previous build.

 You can employ this same technique at a more granular level to determine if a specific rule should break the build or not.
 For example you may have a rule that states a class can't be more than 100 lines of code.
 If a legacy class is 300 lines of code and stays that size or gets smaller the rule can continue to pass.
 But if it becomes 301 lines of code the rule will break the build.
 It's also important to configure these rules so that all new classes will breach the rule if they are larger than 100 lines of code.

 ###Don't Go Backwards

 Once you have rules in place you may feel the same kinds of pressure I've mentioned earlier which may encourage you to ease the rules.
-While it may feel like the "pragmatic" thing to do at the time I recommend that you fight this urge as you will lose your early warning system.
+While it may feel like the "pragmatic" thing to do in the moment I recommend that you fight this urge as you will lose your early warning system.

 ##Conclusion
 I will be writing more about static analysis tools in the future.
 In the meantime give one of these tools a try and you'll see that there are significant benefits that can be gained by having this level of detailed analysis of your codebase on every build.